 If you enjoy spending time in the great outdoors, you’ll already know just how different camping is now compared to a decade or so ago.

 Getting back to basics no longer has to mean waiting for three hours to boil a cup of water, sweating it out in a stifling tent on a windless summer night, or listening to your neighbor ruin Jimi Hendrix songs on his out-of-tune guitar for the seventeenth time this weekend.

 No, just like everything else in the world, technology has made its way to campsites as well.
 There are now a bunch of useful gadgets designed specifically for use while camping, and several general-purpose devices that are particularly useful when you’re setting up a temporary home in the middle of nowhere.

-From camp stoves that charge your smartphone to portable hot showers, tiny speakers with great sound to efficient solar chargers and more, we’ve found the best camping gadgets for your next trip off the grid.
+From camp stoves that charge your smartphone to portable hot showers, tiny speakers with great sound to efficient solar chargers and more, I’ve found the best camping gadgets for your next trip off the grid.